 “This is my notice to resign from my position as (Position) from Company Inc effective (Date).
 I am providing no notice to my resignation and no transition period to my resignation as I have experienced frequent harassment from a coworker in the workplace.
 While I have not yet spoken with an attorney that practices state employment law, I plan on doing so.

-The harassment has come in the form of constant sexual comments and uncomfortable mentions of my physical appearance.
+The harassment has come in the form of constant intimate comments and uncomfortable mentions of my physical appearance.
 The initial claims were made to Human Resources, and attempts were made to handle the situation but have failed.
 I’m unable to produce results with this working condition.
 And I would constitute this a hostile environment that I must depart from.

 Please consider this my formal resignation letter and notice, effective immediately.

 Given below is another great example of a resignation letter due to harassment, which makes the case for the individuals in a great manner.

 Due to issues arising from incidents within the office workplace, I hereby tender my resignation as (position) at (company,) effective (date.)
 I have appreciated and enjoyed the work I do for this company but I cannot continue working in the environment provided.

 I have spoken with both human resources as well as upper management about the harassment I have received in the form of verbal and emotional abuse.
 Since the behavior has not changed since my reports I believe it is time that I seek employment elsewhere.
 Thank you for your understanding.

 Resignation letter due to harassment: Sample 6

 The resignation letter due to harassment given below takes a much stronger approach to complaining and goes into a lot of detail, which may not be fitting in your situation, but you may assess accordingly.